campaign-layer/origin-sdk/README.md

 }
 ```

-The state and functions returned by the `useModal` hook can be used to show and hide the Auth and My Camp modals, as well as to check if they are currently open.
+The state and functions returned by the `useModal` hook can be used to show and hide the Auth and My Origin modals, as well as to check if they are currently open.
 The modal being controlled is dictated by the user's authentication state.

 ### useLinkModal